flancia-coop/doc.anagora.org/agora-pkg-chapter.md

+This document is world writable and has been seeded with a copy of what I ([[flancian]]) sent to the [[editors]] in an intermediate deadline.
+Feel free to make it your own!
+That is, edit and expand this to fit your vision of what the Agora should be like.

+Have fun!

 ## Introduction

 - In this chapter we describe an **Agora**, a **social knowledge graph** provisioned and maintained by a community as a [commons](https://anagora.org/commons).